Maxime-Cllt/SQLiteCleaner/README.md

 ## Description

-DBMS Cleaner is a program made to be run to clean the database.
+SQlite Cleaner is a program made to be run to clean the database.
 It will reduce the storage of the database and optimise all tables except system tables.
 It is a simple and efficient way to keep your database clean and optimised without having to do it manually.
 It is a great way to keep your database running in the